 Older Indianapolis homes can surface knob-and-tube wiring, undersized panels, and out-of-date plumbing during demo.
 The estimate accounts for likely scenarios so the project does not stall.

-Ranges shown are typical for the Indianapolis market.
-Final pricing varies based on scope, materials, site conditions, and provider.
+Starting prices reflect typical project minimums in the Indianapolis market.
+Final pricing depends on scope, materials, and the condition of the existing space.
 An in-home estimate produces a written quote.

 Cabinets are the single largest cost driver, typically 35 to 50 percent of the total.
 Layout changes that involve moving plumbing, gas, or load-bearing walls are the second biggest.
 Countertop selection (laminate, butcher block, quartz, granite, quartzite, marble) is third.
 Flooring, lighting, and backsplash round out the major variables.